ligolang/ligo/gitlab-pages/docs/syntax/classes.md

 ## Creating classes

-JsLIGO classes can contain only function definitions, which are referred to as _properties_ when they are in a class.
+JsLIGO classes can contain only function definitions and value definitions, which are referred to as _properties_ when they are in a class.
-Because each property is assumed to be a function, you do not prefix definitions with the `function`, `const`, or `let` keywords.
+Because each property is assumed to be constant, you do not prefix definitions with the `function`, `const`, or `let` keywords.
 Within a class, you can also apply decorators such as `@entry` to functions without putting them in comments.

 Classes are one way to define contracts, as in this example: